-I specialize in the area of computer and communication networks, with special focus on network control and optimization.
+My core specialization is in the area of computer and communication networks, with special focus on network control and optimization.
 More details on my research, teaching and other professional acitivities can be found below.

 Most of my research has been in the field of computer and communication networks - in particular on performance modeling, analysis and optimization questions for the Internet as well as wireless networks.
 At a high level, a unifying theme that characterizes much of my research activities in this context is the design and analysis of solution approaches that can optimize usage of critical resources like bandwidth and energy in wired and wireless networks, with the goal of attaining maximum global network utility or fair sharing of resources in the network.
 A significant part of this research is focused on solutions/algorithms that can be implemented in a distributed manner, through local coordination, often only requiring limited information about the network topology and conditions.
 Of late, I have also been working on economic issues related to the use of the wireless spectrum.

 Major research interests/projects are listed below.
 Some of the key papers that I have written on each topic can be found by clicking on the specific links.

-My research has been funded by the National Science Foundation, the Office of Naval Research (ONR), US Army R&D, MIT Lincoln Labs, and Cisco Systems.
+My research has been funded by the National Science Foundation, MIT Lincoln Labs, Office of Naval Research, US Army Research (CERDEC), and Cisco Systems.

 I am a part of the Center of Pervasive Computing and Networking at RPI.